This post may contain affiliate links. Read my whole disclosure here.

 2. Discuss what will happen at preschool

-I read that the greatest anxiety that children feel about preschool is caused by the fact that they don’t know what to expect and the idea of staying there without a parent can be really fearsome!
+I read that the greatest anxiety that children feel about preschool is caused by the fact that they don’t know what to expect, and the idea of staying there without a parent can be really fearsome!

 One of the greatest fear children have about preschool is that the parents will leave them there and will never come back.
 It may seem like an unjustified worry for us, but for them, it’s really helpful to be reassured that parents always come to pick them up.

 3. Prepare for preschool in a playful way

-The play is the way children communicate and this is why it’s the best way of making them understand this big change in their life.
+The play is the way children communicate, and this is why it’s the best way to make them understand this big change in their life.

 - play preschool at home: You can simulate a day at preschool using the child’s favorite toys.
 This will give him an idea of what to expect when he will be in the classroom.

-- encourage your child to make drawings about preschool: This way your child will be able to get used to the idea of going to preschool and it’s another opportunity for you to discuss his fears and worries.
+- encourage your child to make drawings about preschool: This way, your child will be able to get used to the idea of going to preschool, and it’s another opportunity for you to discuss his fears and worries.

 - picking up toys and putting them back in their place